segmentstream-com/segmentstream-com.github.io/index.md

 **SegmentStream** is a marketing data intelligence platform which allows to import and unify data from various data sources for advanced analytics and attribution.

-Depending on the pricing plan it is possible to create **Google Analytics** and **Google BigQuery** projects inside the SegmentStream admin panel.

-## Google Analytics project

-Google Analytics projects allow importing non-Google campaign cost data into your Google Analytics account.
-This way you will be able to measure advertising campaigns from Facebook, Bing, Criteo, Yandex, and other sources in Google Analytics.

-You can learn more about Google Analytics projects functionality [here](https://segmentstream.com/google-analytics){:target="_blank"}.

 ## Google BigQuery project

 ### Basic features